The Bankrate promise

 Is the Venmo Credit Card right for you?

 If you’re already an avid user of Venmo and are looking for a flexible, no-annual-fee cash back card that adjusts to your spending style each month, the Venmo Credit Card may be a good fit.
-With the temporary boost in the rewards rate, it’s definitely in the category of top rewards-earning cards.

 “Other cards have tiered rewards structures that you can customize (like the Bank of America® Customized Cash Rewards credit card and the U.S. Bank Cash+™ Visa Signature® Card), but both of those need to be set ahead of time,” Rossman says.
 “I like how the Venmo Card makes it automatic.”